smart-edge-open/specs/doc/flavors.md

 * The default Kubernetes CNI: `kube-ovn`
 * Telemetry

 To customize this flavor we recommend creating additional file in openness-experience-kits that will override any variables used in previous configuration.
-This file should be placed in location: `openness-experiance-kits/group_vars/all` and filenames should start withnumber greater than highest value currently present (e.g. `40-overrides.yml`).
+This file should be placed in location: `openness-experience-kits/inventory/default/group_vars/all` and filenames should start with number greater than highest value currently present (e.g. `40-overrides.yml`).

 ## CERA Access Edge Flavor